MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/why-use-microsoft-edge-devtools.md

 ### Integration with webhint

 The **Issues** tool automatically shows you all the things that need fixing in the current webpage.
-Under the hood, the **Issues** tool uses [webhint](https://webhint.io), which is a testing tool for the web, that generates reports and provides reporting on various issues.
+Under the hood, the **Issues** tool uses [webhint](https://webhint.io), which generates reports and provides reporting on various issues.
 You not only learn what's wrong with your webpage, but also why it's a problem, where in your webpage the problem exists, and how to fix the issue.

 Current problems of a webpage displayed in the Issues panel: